Responsibility for health and safety

 Medical risk assessment/medical history taking: All patients are required to complete medical history questionnaires and these are verified verbally by the dentist or hygienist.
 These allow us to identify patients at particular risk so that we can take measures to reduce the chance of a problem arising.

 Emergency drug kit: There is a fully stocked emergency drug kit kept in surgery 1.
-The contents are checked and, if necessary, replaced every week (refer to Testing, Maintenance, Audit & Compliance Schedule in Hygeia Document Database).
+The contents are checked and, if necessary, replaced every day by the surgery staff and also weekly by non-surgery staff (refer to Testing, Maintenance, Audit & Compliance Schedule in Reception Document Database).
 In accordance with GDC/Resuscitation Council guidance the kit contains GTN spray, a Salbutamol inhaler, adrenaline injections, aspirin, Glucagon injection (stored in the drug fridge to extend shelf-life), glucose and Midazolam; the kit also has a Laerdal pocket mask with oxygen port, a spacer for use with inhalers, a set of oropharyngeal airways in sizes 0, 1, 2, 3 and 4, disposable vinyl gloves and aprons, safety glasses and surgical tape.

-AED and other resuscitation equipment: We also keep a Res-Q-Vac/Yankauer portable suction unit, an automated blood glucose measurement device, adult and child resuscitation bags (BVMs) with resuscitation masks in sizes 0, 1, 2, 3 and 4 plus a Defibtech Automated External Defibrillator with adult and paediatric pads, safe-cut scissors and disposable razors.
-These are checked every day to ensure that batteries are charged, electronics are functioning, etc (refer to Testing, Maintenance, Audit & Compliance Schedule in Hygeia Document Database).
+AED and other resuscitation equipment: We also keep a Res-Q-Vac/Yankauer portable suction unit, an automated blood glucose measurement device, a pulse oximiter to measure heart rate and oxygen saturation, adult and child resuscitation bags (BVMs) with resuscitation masks in sizes 0, 1, 2, 3 and 4 plus a Defibtech Automated External Defibrillator with adult and paediatric pads, safe-cut scissors and disposable razors.
+These are checked every day to ensure that batteries are charged, electronics are functioning, etc (refer to Testing, Maintenance, Audit & Compliance Schedule in Reception Document Database).

 Vulnerability of emergency drugs and equipment: It is virtually impossible for a visitor to tamper with the drugs or equipment.
 We are a very small practice and know all our patients personally, so an unknown person would be immediately obvious.
 The drugs and equipment are safely stowed in a cupboard in surgery 1 behind the dentist’s work station.
 In order to tamper with this, a person would have to get past reception unnoticed, into the surgery and into the cupboard behind the dentist and her nurse, open the kit, tamper with the items, put the kit back again and leave undetected.
 One item – the glucagon – is stored in a drug fridge in the plant room.
 Again, it would be extremely difficult for someone to enter, pass through reception into the plant room without being seen, tamper with the drug (which they could not know would be there), put it back and leave again unnoticed.
 Even if such tampering or unauthorised use were to occur, we carry out checks of the emergency drugs and equipment on a daily, weekly and monthly basis, so this would be detected quickly and the affected drugs replaced: refer to Testing, Maintenance, Audit and Compliance records kept at reception.